 Complete CS-150 with a minimum grade of C-.

 Languages of Computer Science: C++

 This course provides an introduction to object oriented programming using the language C++.
 Features of the UNIX operating system, programming for the Windows environment, and the Standard Template Library may be discussed.
-This course is suitable for students aspiring to major in computer science, but will also serve science and engineering majors as well as members of the community desiring to add object oriented programming to their repertoire of skills.
-Lecture: 3 hours per week Recommended: Prior programming experience in a structured language.
-This requirement may be met with a course in Java, C, or other high level language.
+Lecture: 3 hours per week Recommended: Prior programming experience in a structured language such as Java, C, or other high level language.